BlinkID/blinkid-android/README.md

 #### <a name="switzerland_passport"></a> Switzerland passport recognizer
 The [`SwitzerlandPassportRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/switzerland/SwitzerlandPassportRecognizer.html) is used for scanning the data page of [Swiss passport](https://en.wikipedia.org/wiki/Swiss_passport).

+### <a name="blinkid_recognizers_uae"></a> United Arab Emirates

+#### <a name="uae_id"></a> United Arab Emirates ID front and back side recognizers
+The [`UnitedArabEmiratesIdFrontRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/unitedArabEmirates/UnitedArabEmiratesIdFrontRecognizer.html) and [`UnitedArabEmiratesIdBackRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/unitedArabEmirates/UnitedArabEmiratesIdBackRecognizer.html) are used for scanning the front and back side of United Arab Emirates identity card.

+You can find information about usage context at the beginning of [this section](#blinkid_recognizers).

 ### <a name="blinkid_recognizers_uk"></a> United Kingdom